-

 Multipurpose Restroom Functions

-• The entrance has an automatic door with a button to open and close it (some toilets are manually operated).
+- The entrance has an automatic door with a button to open and close it (some toilets are manually operated).
 The doorway is wide enough for smooth entry and exit.

-• It is equipped with handrails inside, making it easy to transfer from a wheelchair.
+- It is equipped with handrails inside, making it easy to transfer from a wheelchair.

-• The wash basins have been lowered to make it easier for people in wheelchairs to use them.
+- The wash basins have been lowered to make it easier for people in wheelchairs to use them.

-• Multipurpose restrooms with ostomate facilities are available (with some exceptions).
+- Multipurpose restrooms with ostomate facilities are available (with some exceptions).
 A water supply system has been installed near the toilet bowl for washing pouches and bottles.
 There is also a washbasin for flushing and washing.

-• Multipurpose restrooms with nursing beds (Multipurpose seats) are available (with some exceptions).
+- Multipurpose restrooms with nursing beds (Multipurpose seats) are available (with some exceptions).
 The bed is large enough for an adult to lie down on, so please use it if you need to change clothes or feel sick.

-Near the restroom on the 1st floor (one each in the north and the south)
+Near the restroom on the 3rd floor

 If you are not feeling well, please use the benches provided in the airport.
 If you wish to rest in a quiet place, you can use the multipurpose beds (multipurpose seats) in the multipurpose restroom.